Bradley International Airport: 21st century

-In December 2002, a new International Arrivals Building opened west of Terminal B, housing the Federal Inspection Station with one jetway.
-Two government agencies support the facility; U.S. Customs and Border Protection and the U.S. Department of Agriculture.
-The FIS Terminal can process more than 300 passengers per hour from aircraft as large as a Boeing 747.
-This facility cost approximately $7.7 million, which included the building and site work, funded through the Bradley Improvement Fund.
-Currently the International Arrivals Building is utilized by Aer Lingus for their year round service to Dublin.
-All international arrivals except for those from airports with customs preclearance are processed through the IAB.
-International departures are handled from the existing terminal complex.
+In December 2002, a new International Arrivals Building opened west of the Murphy Terminal, The facility includes a Federal Inspection Station operated by U.S. Customs and Border Protection and the U.S. Department of Agriculture.
+The Federal Inspection Station can process international arrivals from aircraft as large as a Boeing 747.
+International arrivals from airports without customs preclearance are processed through the facility.